Ketoacidosis

 Ketoacidosis is a metabolic state caused by uncontrolled production of ketone bodies that cause a metabolic acidosis.
 While ketosis refers to any elevation of blood ketones, ketoacidosis is a specific pathologic condition that results in changes in blood pH and requires medical attention.
-The most common cause of ketoacidosis is diabetic ketoacidosis but can also be caused by alcohol, medications, toxins, and rarely, starvation.
+The most common cause of ketoacidosis is diabetic ketoacidosis but it can also be caused by alcohol, medications, toxins, and rarely, starvation.

 Signs and symptoms

 The symptoms of ketoacidosis are variable depending on the underlying cause.
 The most common symptoms include nausea, vomiting, abdominal pain, and weakness.
 Breath may also develop the smell of acetone as it is a volatile ketone that can be exhaled.
 Rapid deep breathing, or Kussmaul breathing, may be present to compensate for the metabolic acidosis.
 Altered mental status is more common in diabetic than alcoholic ketoacidosis.

 Causes

 Ketoacidosis is caused by the uncontrolled production of ketone bodies.
 Usually the production of ketones is carefully controlled by several hormones, most importantly insulin.
 If the mechanisms that control ketone production fail, ketone levels may become dramatically elevated and cause dangerous changes in physiology such as a metabolic acidosis.